CERN/Quantumacy/QKDSimkit/README.md

 $ make
 $ src/redis-server
 ```
-Redis is a requirement for QKDSimkit server and QKDSimkit p2p
+Redis is a requirement for the QKDSimkit server and QKDSimkit p2p

 ### Executing
-* Run the server and the channel on the same machine, it will start both the server and the channel, the default addresses are 127.0.0.1:5002 for server and 127.0.0.1:5000 for channel
+* Run the server and the channel on the same machine, it will start both the server and the channel, the default addresses are 127.0.0.1:5002 for the server and 127.0.0.1:5000 for the channel
 ```
 $ QKDSimkit server local
 ```